 Indeed, I eventually finished with a time of 1:56:38 (8:54 pace) and I couldn’t complain considering the humidity.
 Once across the finish line, we were presented with a cute multi-colored finisher’s medal.
-At that time most medals were pretty simple so it was a fun change from my other mostly boring marathon medals (edited to add picture).
+At that time most medals were pretty simple so it was a fun change from my other mostly boring marathon medals.

-After the race I found my Worldgate co-workers Jessica, Susan, and Nicole and we all hung out for a while.
+After the race I found my Worldgate co-workers Brenda, Susan, and Nicole and we all hung out for a while.